Springdale Permanent Partial Disability (PPD) Attorney

 Permanent Impairment Ratings

-Once you’ve reached the end of your healing period and there is no further medical treatment available to improve your injury your doctor may assign an impairment rating as determined using the American Medical Association’s Guide to Permanent Impairment.
+When you’ve reached the end of your healing period and there is no further medical treatment available to improve your injury your doctor may assign an impairment rating as determined using the American Medical Association’s Guide to Permanent Impairment.
 Arkansas law requires that impairment ratings be based upon objective medical evidence, which is defined as evidence that is beyond the injured workers’ control.

 Stated another way, the evidence requires more than a complaint of pain.
 Our office can determine the value of your impairment rating under Arkansas Law and can advise how many weeks you will be paid for your specific impairment or the alternative calculate the lump sum settlement for that impairment.